-Fig. 1.
-Demonstration of safety chip's functionality of translating NL to LTL formulas, monitoring the agent's decision-making process, and reprompting with reason of violation for re-planning.
+Fig. 1: Demonstration of safety chip's functionality of translating NL to LTL formulas, monitoring the agent's decisionmaking process, and reprompting with reason of violation for re-planning.

-- A formal method-based action pruning and feedback for active re-planning for LLM agents. - Deployed the whole system in an embodied environment and on real robot platforms and conducted baseline comparisons.
+- A formal method-based action pruning and feedback for active re-planning for LLM agents. - Deployed the system in an embodied environment and on real robot platforms for baseline comparisons.